AlexDavis47/RasterSong/docs/readme.md

 - When user is rapidly tweaking parameters, frames may be invalidated faster than they're consumed during playback
 - The dynamic playback system naturally handles this: playback slows as buffer shrinks
+- The timeline handles the warmup non-linearity transparently — user always sees the frame they seeked to
-- No special logic needed — the system self-regulates
+- No special logic needed in the processing graph — it just processes what it's asked for

 ### Continuous Processing & Caching